 Copernicus is the new name for the Global Monitoring for Environment and Security programme, previously known as GMES.

-This initiative is headed by the European Commission (EC) in partnership with the European Space Agency (ESA) and the European Environment Agency (EEA).
+This initiative is headed by the European Commission (EC) in partnership with the European Space Agency (ESA).

-ESA coordinates the delivery of data from upwards of 30 satellites, while the EEA is responsible for data from airborne and ground sensors.
+ESA coordinates the delivery of data from upwards of 30 satellites.
 The EC, acting on behalf of the European Union, is responsible for the overall initiative, setting requirements and managing the services.

-The Space Component - managed by ESA - is in its pre-operational stage, serving users with satellite data currently available through the Copernicus Contributing Missions at national, European and international levels.
-Copernicus will become operational after launch of the first Sentinel mission.
+The Space Component is managed by ESA and serves users with satellite data available through the Sentinels and the Copernicus Contributing Missions at national, European and international levels.

 The ground segment, facilitating access to Sentinel and Contributing Mission data, completes the Copernicus Space Component.